hexarobi/stand-lua-auto-updater/README.md

     run_auto_update({
         source_url="https://raw.githubusercontent.com/hexarobi/stand-lua-constants/main/"..file_relpath,
         script_relpath=file_relpath,
-        auto_restart=false,
     })
 end

--- You can optionally pause here for the `restart_delay` period to avoid any misleading errors while the scripts are updating -- If updates are found the script will be restarted but error messages in the process can lead to confusion -- The downside is your script will always take this additional time to startup -- util.yield(3000)
+-- You can optionally pause here for the `restart_delay` period to avoid any misleading errors while the scripts are updating -- If updates are found the script will be auto-restarted but any error messages in between can lead to confusion -- The downside is your script will always take this additional time during startup -- util.yield(3000)

 -- Updates have finished applying and now the script is running normally, so require the files and continue as normal